Thomé H. Fang and A. N.

 less stupid.

-Suncrates visited the Center for Process Studies, Claremont, CA, and was
+In 2004 Suncrates visited the Center for Process Studies,

-excited to learn that efforts have been made to found a Whiteheadian
+Claremont, CA, and was excited to learn that efforts have been made to found a Whiteheadian University.
+We, for instance, are sincerely

-implementation.
-Once it is installed on any part of the earth, we are the first
+looking forward to its implementation.
+Once it is installed on any part of the

-to apply for the janitorship on voluntary basis.
+earth, we are the first to apply for the janitorship

-[1] Cf. Dale Riepe, “A Northern American Looks at
+[1] Cf. Dale Riepe, “A Northern

-Committee, the International Symposium for Thomé H. Fang’s Philosophy (eds)., The Philosophy of Thomé H. Fang (Taipei:
+H. Fang’s Philosophy (eds)., The Philosophy of Thomé H. Fang (Taipei:

 The Youth Press, 1978), p.
 193.

-[2] Suncrates and James W. Kidd, “Thomé H. Fang and A. N.
+Kidd, “Thomé H. Fang and A. N. Whitehead: the Twin

-International Whitehead Conference, Celebrating the 250th
+of the 6th International Whitehead Conference, Celebrating the

-Salzburg, Austria, July 3-6, 2006; Cf. MainPage, www.thomehfang.com.
+University, Salzburg, Austria, July 3-6, 2006; Cf. MainPage,

 [4] David R. Griffin and Donald W. Sherburne (eds.), A.